AthulRm18/Hotel-Booking-Prediction/README.md

 Hotel Booking Cancellation Prediction

 This repository contains a machine learning project to predict hotel booking cancellations using a Random Forest Classifier.
 The model is built within a Scikit-learn Pipeline, ensuring a reproducible and robust workflow.

 🚀 Overview
 The goal is to predict whether a hotel booking will be canceled based on historical booking data.
 This model can help hotel managers optimize their booking policies and revenue.
-The project covers the entire data science lifecycle from data cleaning and feature selection to model training and evaluation.

 🛠️ Tech Stack
 Python